 Lectures: Since this is an online class, students will not be given traditional lectures.
 Instead, students will read and interact with the online textbook in the Cengage MindTap application.
-In the D2L Content area within the modules, links are provided to access the assigned chapter readings, and the Cengage Mindtap assignments.
+In the D2L Content area, a link is provided to Cengage Mindtap where MindTap assignments are listed by the due date within a weekly folder.
+Other than an introductory Aplia tutorial described below, each due date includes all the assignments for an individual chapter.
+The first link is to the Chapter Reading Assignment.

-Chapter Section Quizzes: With the weekly modules, a link is provided to Cengage Mindtap where MindTap Chapter Section Quizzes are embedded in each chapter reading assignment.
+Chapter Section Quizzes: In the D2L Content area, a link is provided to Cengage Mindtap where MindTap assignments are listed by the due date within a weekly folder and embedded in each chapter reading assignment are Chapter Section Quizzes.
 After clicking on the Chapter Reading Assignment which is the first link, the online textbook chapter loads, and students will read through the chapter and then work through the interactive practice quizzes at the end of each section.
+(Direct links to the quizzes are also provided just below the reading.)
 For the chapter section quizzes, students have unlimited attempts, no time limit and will earn credit for their best attempt.
 Students will see full feedback immediately.
 Each chapter has from 3-7 of these quizzes and each will earn up to 1 point for a total of 70 points toward the final grade.
-The work must be completed by 11:59pm on the due date as listed in the course schedule in the syllabus and will not be accessible once the due date has passed.
+This work must be completed by 11:59pm on the due date as listed in the course schedule in the syllabus and on MindTap.
+Late work will not be accepted.
+If you have had an emergency that prevents timely submission of assignments, please contact me as soon as possible.

-Aplia Homework: MindTap assignments are listed by the due date within the weekly.
-There is a link in each chapter assignment for the Aplia Homework assignment.
+Aplia Homework: There is a tutorial on how to complete the Aplia homework.
+Students should complete it before completing any other Aplia Homework assignment to become familiar with how to complete the homework.
+MindTap assignments are listed by the due date within a weekly module and each due date includes all the assignments for an individual chapter.
+There is a link in each chapter assignment is to the Aplia Homework assignment for the chapter.
 Click on the link and the homework will load.
 For the Aplia Homework assignments, students may enter and exit the assignment but must have it completed by the deadline.
 Students have up to three attempts on each question and can immediately view the results of each question attempt.
 However, each additional question attempt will have different variations of the question and students will earn only an average of their scores for each question attempt.
 Students really should not take another attempt unless they score poorly on the previous attempts.
 Each chapter has 2-6 questions, and each Aplia Homework will be worth between 14-17 points for a total of 250 points toward the final grade.
-The work must be completed by 11:59pm on the due date as listed in the course schedule in the syllabus and will not be accessible once the due date has passed.
+These Aplia Homework assignments must be completed by 11:59pm on the due date as listed in the course schedule in the course syllabi and on MindTap.